MAvRK7/Prediction-of-Specific-Star-Formation-Rate-SSFR-Using-Synthetic-Data-and-Identifying-regions-of-in/README.md

 # Prediction of Specific Star Formation Rate (SSFR) Using Synthetic Data and Identifying regions of interest

+This work has been accepted in the IEEE Conference on Engineering Informatics 2024 (ICEI 2024) being held at IIT-Dharwad and will be presented shortly

 Project Overview

 This project focuses on the advanced prediction of Specific Star Formation Rate (SSFR) in galaxies using real and synthetic data from the Sloan Digital Sky Survey Data Release 7 (SDSS-DR7).
 By leveraging machine learning models, we aim to enhance the predictive performance and understanding of galaxy evolution.